macgitver/MacGitver/README.md

 MacGitver is a cross platform, Qt-based user interface for managing Git repositories.

-It's still in it's early stages, under heavy development and far from being stable.
+It is still in a somewhat early development stage.
+First usable features are implemented and definitely worth a glimpse.

 Screenshots
 ========